ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 - Updates and support: Opt for a firewall with regular software updates and reliable technical support from the vendor.
 - Budget: Firewalls range in price based on features and capabilities.
 Determine a budget and prioritize.
 - Compatibility: Ensure that the firewall is compatible with existing network hardware and software.
-- Security certifications: Look for firewalls that comply with recognized security standards like NSS labs or common criteria.
+- Security certifications: Look for firewalls that comply with recognized security standards like NSS labs or Common Criteria.
 - Brand reputation: Choose a reputable brand with a proven track record and positive customer reviews.
 - Virtual appliance versus hardware firewalls: Evaluate cloud-based options for flexibility and scalability but consider throughput and port sizes for latency and bottlenecks.
 - Single versus High Availability: Consider single points of failure and service level requirements.